Making a large picture frame

 Because my 'stain' was actually about three quarters varnish by volume, it was really more of a varnish coat.
 I ended up putting two layers on.
 The shot at left shows just starting the second layer, so the frame had not yet reached its final colour.

-Because I only used crooked cull lumber for the frame, the wood for the frame cost me around $4.
-Add another dollar or so for the material costs of paint and varnish, and it ended up being a very cheap picture frame.
-Unfortunately, the plexiglass front for the frame cost me around $40, so that blew my costs out of the water.
+Because I only used 2x4 lumber for the frame, I only spent around $4 on wood.
+Add another dollar or so for the paint and varnish, and it ended up being a very cheap picture frame.
+Unfortunately, the plexiglass front for the frame cost me around $40, so that blew the other expenses out of the water.